- Our Work

 Despite major strides in improving the health of the population over the last decade, the Ethiopian people still face high rates of death and disease.
-About 350,000 children die each year, and more than 90 percent of child deaths are due to preventable or treatable causes such as pneumonia, diarrhea, malaria, malnutrition and HIV/AIDS.
+Ethiopia has the second largest population of any country in sub-Saharan Africa - more than 85 million.
+Forty five percent are under the age of 15 and 84 percent living in rural areas.
+About 350,000 children die each year, more than 90 percent of these deaths are due to preventable or treatable causes such as pneumonia, diarrhea, malaria, malnutrition and HIV/AIDS.
 Ninety percent of births occur without the assistance of a skilled health professional, and as a result, approximately 19,000 new mothers die each year.

 USAID's integrated health care program focuses on improving maternal, neonatal and child health; voluntary family planning and reproductive health; preventing, controlling, and treating infectious diseases including HIV/AIDS, tuberculosis, and malaria; increasing access to clean water and sanitation; and improving the nutritional status of women, infants and young children.